RaviRanjan742/AIPoweredChess/README.md

 ## Challenges we faced

-Implementing  OOPs concepts and and integrating very classes and functions
+Implementing  OOPs concepts and and integrating verious classes and functions

 ## What we are proud of